Zdancewic/ccc/README.md

 and prints out their denotations.
 Run it by calling `Main.native <foo>.stlc` where `<foo>` is a filename and `stlc` is the file extension.
-The (undocumented) syntax for STLC programs is almost OCaml, except that all types are capitalized, all `let` expressions and `fun` binders must have type annotations.
+The (undocumented) syntax for STLC programs is almost OCaml, except that all types are capitalized, and all `let` expressions and `fun` binders must have type annotations.
 See the files in `test/test*.stlc` for some examples.

 Here is a sample output (which takes a long time to compute for such a small program!):